telerik/xaml-docs/controls/radtoolbar/features/radtoolbar-features-overflow-items.md

 ## Open Overflow Area Manually

-To open or close the over flow area manually, set the `IsOverflowOpen` property of `RadToolBar`.
+To open or close the overflow area manually, set the `IsOverflowOpen` property of `RadToolBar`.

 #### __[C#] Example 4: Open the overflow area manually__
 {{region radtoolbar-features-overflow-items-3}}